lmangani/chdb-GPT/README.md

 Generate chDB and ClickHouse queries using natural language with ChatGPT/OpenAI APIs

 ### Status
-* Just a toy, hallucinating
+* Just a toy, hallucinating states 🐍
-* Needs more ClickHouse arguments
-* Needs more Schema and Function Examples
+* Needs Prompt fine tuning and hacks
 * Do not use this!

 ### Requirements